 You can access your WordPress blog through your unit site.

-- In your unit site, click on the Resources link on the site navigation bar.
+- In your unit site, click on the Content link on the site navigation bar.

 - Go to the relevant module and select the WordPress link.